pangenome/pggb/README.md

 However, if we wanted to include genomes from another species with higher divergence (say 20%), we might use `-s 100000 -p 70 -n 10`.
 The exact configuration depends on the application, and testing must be used to determine what is appropriate for a given study.

+When `abpoa` digests very complex and deep blocks, it might consume a huge amount of memory.
+This can be addressed with `-T` to specifically control the number of threads during the POA step.
+This leads to a lower memory consumption.

 ## installation

 ### docker